Seattle City Light

 Description

-Many participants struggled to find the incentive program information on the Seattle City Light website.
-They suggested that the information and entry points could be more prominent, especially on the homepage and within the navigation menu.
-Additionally, the search functionality was problematic, with participants noting that the search bar frequently failed to return relevant results.
+Many participants struggled to locate the incentive program information.
+They suggested that the entry points could be more prominent on the homepage and within the navigation menu.
+In addition, the search functionality was problematic, with participants noting that the search bar frequently failed to return relevant results.

 City of Seattle official website hompage navigation menu